lmullen/jsr/_source/issues/vol15/rohrer.markdown

     primary mission upon arrival in Africa was to bring civilization to that continent.
 Most significantly, in 1858, prominent abolitionist Henry Highland Garnet founded the African Civilization Society (AfCS) which stressed such ideas.
-See Kenneth C. Barnes, Journey of
+See Kenneth C. Barnes, *Journey of
-    Hope: The Back-to-Africa Movement in Arkansas in the Late 1800s (Chapel Hill: University of North Carolina Press, 2004); and Martin
+    Hope: The Back-to-Africa Movement in Arkansas in the Late 1800s* (Chapel Hill: University of North Carolina Press, 2004); and Martin
-    B. Pasternak, Rise Now and Fly to Arms: The Life of Henry Highland Garnet (New York: Garland Pub., 1995).
-Former slaveholding women who expressed interest in former slaves embracing missionary roles in Africa include Letitia M. Burwell, A Girl's Life in Virginia Before the War (New York: Frederick A. Stokes Company, 1895); and Nancy Bostwick DeSaussure, Old Plantation Days: Being Recollections of Southern Life Before the Civil War (New York: Duffield & Company, 1909).
+    B. Pasternak, *Rise Now and Fly to Arms: The Life of Henry Highland Garnet*(New York: Garland Pub., 1995).
+Former slaveholding women who expressed interest in former slaves embracing missionary roles in Africa include Letitia M. Burwell, *A Girl's Life in Virginia Before the War* (New York: Frederick A. Stokes Company, 1895); and Nancy Bostwick DeSaussure, *Old Plantation Days: Being Recollections of Southern Life Before the Civil War* (New York: Duffield & Company, 1909).

-[^50]: See Octavia V. Rogers Albert, The House of Bondage, or, Charlotte
+[^50]: See Octavia V. Rogers Albert, *The House of Bondage, or, Charlotte
-    Brooks and Other Slaves, Original and Life Like, As They Appeared in Their Old Plantation and City Slave Life; Together with Pen-Pictures of the Peculiar Institution, with Sights and Insights into Their New Relations as Freedmen, Freemen, and Citizens (New York: Hunt & Eaton, 1890); Nina Hill Robinson, Aunt Dice: The Story of a Faithful Slave (Nashville, Tenn.: Publishing House of the M. E. Church South, 1897); Alfred William Nicholson, Brief Sketch of the Life and Labors of Rev. Alexander Bettis.
-Also an Account of the Founding and Development of the Bettis Academy (Trenton, S.C.: Published by the Author, 1916); and Amanda Smith, An Autobiography.
+    Brooks and Other Slaves, Original and Life Like, As They Appeared in Their Old Plantation and City Slave Life; Together with Pen-Pictures of the Peculiar Institution, with Sights and Insights into Their New Relations as Freedmen, Freemen, and Citizens* (New York: Hunt & Eaton, 1890); Nina Hill Robinson, *Aunt Dice: The Story of a Faithful Slave* (Nashville, Tenn.: Publishing House of the M. E. Church South, 1897); Alfred William Nicholson, *Brief Sketch of the Life and Labors of Rev. Alexander Bettis.
+Also an Account of the Founding and Development of the Bettis Academy* (Trenton, S.C.: Published by the Author, 1916); and Amanda Smith, *An Autobiography.
 The Story of the Lord's Dealings with Mrs. Amanda Smith the Colored Evangelist;
-    Containing an Account of Her Life Work of Faith, and Her Travels in America, England, Ireland, Scotland, India, and Africa, As an Independent Missionary (Chicago: Meyer & Brother, 1893).
+    Containing an Account of Her Life Work of Faith, and Her Travels in America, England, Ireland, Scotland, India, and Africa, As an Independent Missionary* (Chicago: Meyer & Brother, 1893).

-[^51]: Rawick, ed., The American Slave: A Composite Autobiography, Vol.
+[^51]: Rawick, ed., *The American Slave: A Composite Autobiography, Vol.
-    3, 119.
+    3*, 119.

-[^52]: George P. Rawick, ed., The American Slave: A Composite
+[^52]: George P. Rawick, ed., *The American Slave: A Composite
-    Autobiography: Supplement, Series I, Vol. 10 (Westport, Conn.:
+    Autobiography: Supplement, Series I, Vol. 10* (Westport, Conn.:
     Greenwood Press, 1977), 2261.

-[^53]: Margaret Devereux, Plantation Sketches (Cambridge, Mass.:
+[^53]: Margaret Devereux, *Plantation Sketches* (Cambridge, Mass.:
     Riverside Press, 1906), 47.

-[^54]: Pringle, Chronicles of Chicora Wood, 48.
+[^54]: Pringle, *Chronicles of Chicora Wood*, 48.

 [^55]: Ibid., 54.
 This quotation was allegedly spoken to a child.
 I have
     no way of knowing if Maum Maria softened her reply because she was